NatnaelAyele/00.00/readme.md

 ### 4. Download the trip dataset

-Create the raw-data directory if it does not already exist, then download the file.
+The following commands create the raw-data directory when absent and download the source file.

 Windows PowerShell: